Last Updated on 11 September, 2023 by Samuelsson

-A death cross is when a short-term moving average crosses under a long-term falling moving average, signalling a reversion of the trend.
+A death cross is when a short-term moving average crosses under a long-term falling moving average, signaling a reversion of the trend.
 Investors and traders use the death cross to understand when the market is likely to go from bullish to bearish.
-The technical interpretation of a death cross is that the short term trend and the long term trend have shifted.
+The technical interpretation of a death cross is that the short-term trend and the long-term trend have shifted.
 Therefore, traders and investors expect the new trend to begin a bearish market phase.
 The most common moving average settings are the 50- period and 200-period moving averages.
 Therefore, for many market participants, a crossover between the two is a common sell-off signal.

 In the image above, the purple line is the 200-day MA, and the orange/yellow is the 50-day MA.